POTS and Sleep: How Your Position Affects Your Heart Rate at Night

 Elevated head position — sleeping with the head of the bed raised 10-15 degrees — is one of the most commonly recommended interventions.
 It helps maintain some degree of orthostatic conditioning through the night, potentially reducing morning symptom severity.

-A Note on Medical Advice
+A Note on Komori and POTS Research

 Want updates on Komori?